 |Max.
 Bounced Check Fee||Fee must be “reasonable” td>|

-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Illinois?

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Illinois?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Illinois?

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Illinois

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Illinois

 Illinois has no statute regarding bounced check fees.

-Cities in the State With Rent Control
+Illinois Cities With Rent Control

-The Illinois Rent Control Preemption Act prevents local municipalities from enacting, enforcing, or maintaining ordinances controlling the amount of rent that can be charged for private property The Rent Control Preemption Act.
+The Illinois Rent Control Preemption Act prevents local municipalities from enacting, enforcing, or maintaining ordinances controlling the amount of rent that can be charged for private property.
+(The Rent Control Preemption Act)